 All of the materials are available within the community except the doors.
 Community members will provide all the labor, including digging the pit, molding the blocks for the superstructure, and assisting the masons and carpenters with the labor of making the slabs and the placement of the superstructure.

 The four masons and carpenters chosen for the project are all within the community making the project more sustainable for when latrines need to be built again.
 The community is contributing over 40 percent of the costs of labor work.

 Over 150 community households requested house latrines, with the first 40 who have already started to dig their pits given priority for this phase.

-The next step will be that the masons, carpenters, counterparts, and Peace Corps Volunteer will ensure that each household has a secure, Environmentally-friendly, and safe location for their latrines based on environmental guidelines.
+The next step will be that the masons, carpenters, counterparts, and Peace Corps Volunteers will ensure that each household has a secure, Environmentally-friendly, and safe location for their latrines based on environmental guidelines.

 Once the location is chosen the community members will have a week to dig their pit and collect the raw materials such as water, rocks, and sand.
 The masons and carpenters will ensure that the pits are dug correctly, and will begin to the line them with cement.

 The next step will consist of the making of the slab.
 The four masons/carpenters are in charge of monitoring the work for ten latrines each.
 Each mason will have a week to complete the slab for his ten latrines and properly set it on the pit.
 During this period community members will spend this week molding the blocks for the superstructure.